wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

     * **Advantages:**
       - No SSH key required by docker.
     * **Disadvantages:**
-      - Dependencies installation won't be cached auto as it's happening outside the docker.
+      - Dependencies installation won't be cached automatically as it's happening outside the docker.
       - Some modules like bcrypt have binding issues if not installed directly on the same machine.

   * **Option 2:** Pass SSH key as an argument in dockerfile or copy it from system to the working directory and let dockerfile copy it.
 Docker container can then install dependencies.